 1) Jesus had given Peter the “keys to the kingdom” (Matthew 16:19).
 Peter was present—and was the main spokesman—at Pentecost (Acts 2), when the Spirit was given to the Jews.
 Peter was present in Samaria (Acts 8), when the Spirit was given to the Samaritans.
 And Peter was present in Cornelius’s house (Acts 10), when the Spirit was given to the Gentiles.
 Jesus used Peter to “open the door” to each of these people groups.

 2) The church was to be “built on the foundation of the apostles and prophets” (Ephesians 2:20).
-Philip had been a deacon in the Jerusalem church, but he was not one of the twelve apostles.
+Philip the evangelist had been a deacon in the Jerusalem church, but he was not one of the twelve apostles.
 Peter and John needed to be in Samaria for the “official” start of the Samaritan church, just as they had been in Jerusalem for the start of the Jewish church.

 3) The presence of Peter and John kept the early church unified.
 Remember, there was great animosity between Jews and Samaritans (John 4:9).
 If the church in Samaria had begun on its own, with no connection to the “Jewish” church, the church in Jerusalem would never have accepted it.
 The Samaritans were known historically as corruptors of Judaism (John 4:20).
 So God made sure that Peter and John, apostles and Jews from Jerusalem, were present to witness the gift of the Spirit given to the Samaritans.
 God’s message: the church in Samaria was no heretical start-up.
 The Samaritans were part of the same church that had been started in Jerusalem, and they were filled with the same Spirit (see Galatians 3:28).
 Peter and John were eyewitnesses.
 Their testimony was clear: what happened in Samaria was not a separate religious movement.
 In this way, God prevented the early church from immediately dividing into different sects.